deysayantan/slot-machine/README.md

 1) the machine should be ready for another process immediately after the full cycle(win or lose)

-2) no need to automatically start/stop if it is not a first try
+2) no need to automatically start if it is not a first try

 ---------------- EXERCISE ----------------